How to Apply a "Pea-Sized" Amount

 Almost every topical prescription product (especially retinoids) will instruct you to apply a pea-sized amount.
 I know what you're thinking.
 A pea–sized amount?
 Is that enough to cover my whole face?
 Is that even enough for the product to work?

 The answer is yes, yes, and yes.
-Applying a pea-sized amount will ensure that you have a thin layer of product spread on your skin, but not so much that it causes any irritation.
+Applying a pea-sized amount will ensure that you have a thin layer of product spread on your skin, but not so much that it will cause irritation.

-Follow these tips to get the most out of applying a pea-sized dollop of product:
+Follow these tips to learn the best way to apply a pea-sized dollop of a treatment product to your skin:

-If you find that a pea-sized amount is really not enough for your face, you can use a bit more.
+If you find that a pea-sized amount is really not enough for your face, you can use a bit more product.
 Just try to use the smallest amount possible that is still enough to spread thinly and evenly over your skin.

 Back « How To's